Pancakem/pancakem.github.io/content/blog/python1.md

 >>> id(a)
 9079232
 ```
-In the above example, what happens is Python will create an integer object, 8, in memory then the name b is bound to the object.
-Then when you assign b to a, name a will be given the object that b references.
-Kind of like this, int *b = &a in C .
-In C, however, a = b will take value at the memory location of a and copy it to another memory slot for b.
-Python does some smart thing that if an object exists anywhere in memory it will be reused, explains why in the above example, a and b have the same identity.
-The id(object) function takes an object then returns a unique, constant through the object lifetime, integer that is the memory location of the object.
-Then we have the is which tests if two names reference the same object, if they have the same 'identity' returned by id(object).
+In the above example, Python creates an integer
+object, 8, in memory then the name b is bound to the object.
+When b is assigned to a, name a will point to the same object b
+references.
+Kind of like this, `int *b = &a` in C. In C, however, `a =
+b` will take value at the memory location of a and copy it to another
+memory slot for b.
+Python does some smart thing that if an object
+exists anywhere in memory it will be reused, explains why in the above
+example, a and b have the same identity.
+The `id(object)` function
+takes an object then returns a unique constant integer that is the
+memory location of the object, at least in CPython.
+Then we have the
+`is` keyword which tests if two names reference the same object,
+if they have the same 'identity' returned by id(object).
 ```python
 >>> a = [3,4,5]
 >>> b = a